wimvanderbauwhede/raku-examples/universal-interpreter.md

 ```

 Now convert this into the BB encoding:

 ```perl6
 my \qtermbb = termToBB( qterm);

 say qtermbb.raku;
 ```

+### Interpreter 1: Pretty-printer with BB encoding

+This is where the BB encoding really shines: to create a pretty-printer, we write very simple implementations for each alternative, and the `unTermBB` call magically combines these:

 ```perl6
 # A pretty-printer